Whaddon, Cambridgeshire: History

 The parish of Whaddon covers an area of 1538 acres.
 Its entire western boundary follows the Roman Ermine Street (now the A1198), separating it from Bassingbourn and Wendy, and its northern border follows the River Cam (or Rhee), dividing it from Wimpole and Orwell.
 A stream separates it from Kneesworth to the south, and field boundaries from Melbourn to the east.

 Much of Whaddon was formerly part of the estate of Wimpole Hall, and the hall's South Avenue, originally two double rows of elms planted in 1720 (now oak and lime), stretches 2 kilometres across the parish to Ermine Street.
 The Basin, an octagonal pool of around 150 metres in diameter, was added in 1721 just south of the river but was cleared a few decades later and filled with soil in 1968.

 In 1812, an Act authorised the creation of a canal running from Whaddon to Sawston as part of the Stort Navigation, but the canal was never dug.

 Listed as Wadone in the Domesday Book of 1086, the name "Waddon" means "hill where wheat is grown".

 Church

 The parish church of St Mary consists of a chancel, five-bay aisled and clerestoried nave, south porch, and west tower.
 The chancel is the oldest part of the present building, dating from the end of the 13th century.
 The nave and tower were added in the late 14th century.
+It is a grade I listed building.
+In June 2019 the lead from the roof was stolen, but by 2021 it had been replaced using stainless steel, with funding from Historic England, the Amey Community Fund, Cambridgeshire Historic Churches Trust and local crowdsourcing.